Mike Doonesbury: History

 In the early strips (from 1970), his primary traits were his inability to hit it off with any girl, and his refusal to admit his lack of success with women.
 Mike was initially set as a "preppy" counterpoint to his college roommate, B.D., a stereotypical jock.
 The role as B.D.'s foil soon shifted to the more radical Mark Slackmeyer, and the hippie Zonker Harris.
 He also talked to his own reflection in the mirror (and was frequently insulted by it) and was even able to talk to plants on some occasions (although it was generally Zonker who talked to the plants).
-During this period he had a sister who appeared once (on February 21, 1971), but she was silently dropped from subsequent continuity.
+During this period he had a sister who appeared once (on February 21, 1971), but she were silently dropped from subsequent continuity.
 He also tutored a young African American boy named Rufus.

 After a couple of years on campus, he moved to Walden Commune, along with B.D., Zonker, Mark, Nicole, Boopsie, Didi, Bernie and Joanie.

 In the Doonesbury musical that ran during the strip's hiatus in 1983–84, he graduated from Walden and married Joanie's daughter, J.J.
 By the time the strip picked up again, he had started and then dropped out of business school, but this was not shown.

 After this, Mike took a career in advertising in New York City at the World Trade Center, and frequently found that the jobs he was assigned to violated his values and caused him a great deal of moral anguish over whether he should take the job or rebel.
 These assignments included selling Ronald Reagan to black voters and the creation of a new mascot for the tobacco industry.
 The latter caused him to have disturbing dreams, which came to life in the form of Mr. Butts, who occasionally haunts Mike's dreams to this day.
 Despite his qualms about his work, he usually accepted the tasks he was given, as he was too timid and too worried about finding another job to resist.